 The significant findings, as above, from the experiment carried out, bring the conclusion that organic source of nutrients had a substantial impact on two years old Thai guava cv.VNR bihi in terms of growth, yield and quality parameters of guava.
 It is concluded that combination of 80% replacement of nitrogen through FYM + 20% replacement of nitrogen through poultry manure + Azotobacter + Phosphate Solubilizing Bacteria may be recommended to improve the yield parameters of guava.
-The results also showed maximum fruit length (10.08 cm), fruit breadth (12.90 cm), average fruit weight (616.30 g), number of seeds per fruit (287), during the winter season, whereas, the maximum number of fruits per plant (54.33) and yield (29.41 kg/plant) in the rainy season.
+The results also showed maximum fruit length fruit breadth, average fruit weight, number of seeds per fruit, were greater during the winter season, whereas, the maximum number of fruits per plant and yield were higher in the rainy season.

 Table 2: Effect of organic source of nutrients on fruit length, fruit breadth and average fruit weight in guava cv.
 VNR bihi